devops329/devops/instruction/introduction/introduction.md

 ## Site reliability engineering

-As the idea of devops grew, it tended to become its own role within large organizations.
-This resulted in devops teams that worked in concert with application engineers to deliver software.
+As the idea of devops grew, it started to become its own role within large organizations.
+This resulted in dedicated devops teams that worked in concert with application engineers to deliver software.

 For example, Google codified devops practices into a Site Reliability Engineer (SRE) role.
 This is an independent organization within Google that seeks to create stability for the customer while increasing velocity of new feature delivery.
 They have even written multiple [books](https://sre.google/books/) on the subject.